schwarzlichtbezirk/hms/readme.md

 If page is opened on localhost, there is no need for authorization.
 On localhost you have silent authorized access to default profile.
 ID of default profile is `1` and can be modified at field `default-profile-id` of settings.

-# Home page and sharing.
+# Home page and sharing

 Open home page in browser, `localhost` if it running on local computer, and there will be list of categories.
 Home page can be opened from any other location by "home" button at top left.